CodeDavila/python-playground/password_manager/README.md

 4. Click on the **Add** button to save the website, email, and password information.
 5. To retrieve a password, enter the website and click on the **Search** button.
 6. The password will be displayed in a popup message box.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests for any improvements or bug fixes you'd like to see.

 ## License